qdev89/StellaRougeGame/project-plan.md

 ## Recent Updates

+### Tutorial and Help System
+- Implemented comprehensive in-game tutorial for new players
+  - Step-by-step guidance for movement, shooting, and game mechanics
+  - Interactive tutorial elements with visual highlights
+  - Progressive instruction based on player actions
+- Added contextual tips system that provides gameplay advice based on the current situation
+  - Tips for low health, low shields, multiple enemies, boss encounters
+  - Adaptive cooldown system to prevent tip spam
+  - Priority-based queue for important information
+- Created detailed help scene accessible from the main menu
+  - Comprehensive explanation of game mechanics
+  - Organized into tabbed sections for easy navigation
+  - Information on controls, combat, upgrades, sectors, and advanced mechanics

 ### Enhanced Graphics and UI
 - Implemented detailed spaceship sprite with realistic thruster effects and lighting
 - Improved health and shield bars with better visibility and visual feedback